ahmadfajar/vue3-mdb-docs/docs/components/icons/toggle-icon.md

 ---
-description: Small and lightweight component which is used to toggle two different icon.
+description: ToggleIcon is small and lightweight component which is used to toggle two different icon.
 ---

 # Toggle Icon